Bear Island (film)

-Bear Island is a 1979 thriller film loosely based on the 1971 novel Bear Island by Alistair MacLean.
-It was directed by Don Sharp and starred Donald Sutherland, Vanessa Redgrave, Richard Widmark, Christopher Lee and Lloyd Bridges.
+Bear Island is a 1979 adventure film based on Alistair MacLean's 1971 novel of the same name.
+It was directed by Don Sharp, and starring Donald Sutherland, Vanessa Redgrave, Richard Widmark, Christopher Lee, Barbara Parkins and Lloyd Bridges.

 Plot

-A solitary figure hurries across an arctic landscape to his tent, from where he sends an emergency radio signal.
-Larsen (Hagan Beggs) is trying to contact his colleagues on the ship 'Morning Rose', but he is killed before he can transmit any useful information.
+A solitary figure, Larsen, hurries across an arctic landscape to his tent and sends an emergency radio signal, trying to contact colleagues on the ship 'Morning Rose', but he is killed before he can transmit any useful information.

-The 'Morning Rose' is carrying a multinational expedition of United Nations scientists to the remote Bear Island to study climate change.
-The team is led by the German scientists Gerran (Richard Widmark) and his deputy Hartman (Lawrence Dane), and includes Norwegian Psychiatrist Lindquist (Vanessa Redgrave) and the laconic Pole Lechinski (Christopher Lee).
-American biologist Frank Lansing (Donald Sutherland) joins the boat, where he is reunited with his friend Smithy (Lloyd Bridges) and former colleague Rubin (Barbara Parkins).
+The 'Morning Rose' is carrying a multinational expedition of United Nations scientists to remote Bear Island to study climate change.
+Leading the team are German scientists Gerran and his deputy Hartman, and includes Norwegian psychiatrist Lindquist and the laconic Pole Lechinski.
+American biologist Frank Lansing joins the boat, where he is reunited with his friend Smithy and former colleague Rubin.
 Lansing's suspicions are aroused when his belongings are searched shortly after his arrival.

-The expedition arrives at Bear Island, location of a NATO base and the site of a former U-boat station, and they learn that Larsen is missing from his sinister German colleagues Jungbeck (Nicholas Cortland) and Heyter (Michael J. Reynolds).
-Gerran forbids access to the old U-boat base, but it becomes apparent that Lansing is very interested in it - his father was a U-boat commander who died there.
+The expedition arrives at Bear Island, location of a NATO base and the site of a former U-boat station.
+From German colleagues Jungbeck and Heyter, they learn that Larsen is missing.
+Gerran forbids access to the old U-boat base, but it becomes apparent that Lansing is very interested in it – his father was a U-boat commander who died there.

 Lansing and Rubin disobey instructions and venture into the area near the U-boat base but someone triggers an avalanche using explosive charges, killing Rubin.
-Later; Lansing finds an underwater entrance to the U-boat base, where he finds his father's submarine with his remains still inside it.
+Later, Lansing finds an underwater entrance to the U-boat base, where he finds his father's submarine with his remains still inside it.
 He also finds signs that others have visited the base recently, and suspects Jungbeck and Heyter.